Xenosaga: Episode 1 Cheats - Playstation 2

 Quite often the enemy (especially Bosses) will use spells on themselves that wreak havoc on your party.
 There are spells that increase speed and attack power, cause a 50% chance of healing instead of being hurt, and charge up power just before an attack.
 Use a spell such as Refresh or an item like Cure-All on the enemy to clear all their statuses (good or bad) and wipe out the threat.
 Be careful; this also wipes out any bad status effects that you have put on them.

-Fighting Din Gareth before Song of Defeating Din Garreth
+Fighting Din Gareth before Song of Niphilim

 Once you have completed the Song of Nephilim and return, you can fight another version of the Ace Pilots Gear called Din Gareth.
 To do this, you have to kill the Ace Pilot while you have only one or less Gear in battle.
 Otherwise, it will just be another Meld Gareth.
 Din Gareth is roughly twice as hard as its counter part, giving twice as much experience and slightly higher ability points, and a Fast Circuit 25 as the rare item.